-With the popularity and complexity of RC helicopters, my daily e-mail load has far exceeded my ability to respond to everyone.
+With the popularity and complexity of RC helicopters, my daily e-Mail load has exceeded my ability to respond to everyone.

-Feel free to have a look over the guidelines below to understand what questions I will try to answer and ones I outright won't answer.
+Feel free to have a look over the guidelines below to understand what questions I will try my best to answer and ones I may not answer.
 The contact form is 2/3rds down the page.

 Nope, this site is not complete and no, it never will be.